PetitsPoissons/admin-patient-system/README.md

   .DS_Store
   .env
   ```
+  5. At the command line, type `npm run seeds` to seed the tables
-  5. Start the server by typing `npm start`
+  6. Start the server by typing `npm start`

   ## Tests